VinaLx/VinaLx.github.io/_posts/2017-09-13-haskell-basic-monad-3.md

 ## Conclusion

-In this post we saw the increasing power of context manipulation along the "inheritance chain" of `Monad`.
-I use the "context" and "value" term all along only for get you some intuition (hopefully) about what what those interfaces are doing, although it may be quite imprecise or completely nonsense in the eyes of mathematicians :P.
+In this article we saw the increasing power of context manipulation along the "inheritance chain" of `Monad`.
+I use the "context" and "value" term all along only for get you some intuition (hopefully) about what what those interfaces are doing, although it may be quite imprecise or completely nonsense in the view of mathematicians :P.

-In the end we present the "laws" that the implementations should follow, although no one including compiler cannot stop you from breaking the laws, but in case of getting strange behavior of your monad, following those laws when implementing your own monad instance maybe a considerably good practice.
+In the end we present the "laws" that the implementations should follow, although no one including compiler cannot stop you from breaking the laws, but in case of getting strange behavior of your monad, following those laws when implementing your own monad instance is considerably a good practice.

 There are a lot of things we didn't cover here.
 To know more about `Applicative` or `Functor`, [this article in haskell wikibook](https://en.wikibooks.org/wiki/Haskell/Applicative_functors) is a good place.